INTERVIEW

 Frontline: The Choice 2020: Trump vs. Biden (PBS)

 The United States electorate is more divided than it has ever been.
-Every new breaking development in the current presidential race between Donald Trump and his Democratic challenger Joe Biden only draws the fault lines in our society in a bolder pen.
+Every new breaking development in the current presidential race between Donald Trump and his Democratic challenger Joe Biden only draws the fault lines in a bolder pen.
 And 42 days before what may stand to be the most emotionally charged, toxic election in generations, the polling data shows that most American voters have already made their choice.

 This would seem to render PBS' "The Choice 2020: Trump vs. Biden" superfluous.
 Not quite.